KYPHOSIS TREATMENT

 Breathing Difficulties

-- Compression of the Lungs: The abnormal curvature can reduce the space within the thoracic cavity, compressing the lungs and leading to restricted breathing capacity.
+- Compression of the Lungs: The abnormal curvature shrinks the thoracic space.
+Also, this compresses the lungs and limits breathing.

 Neurological Symptoms

-Kyphosis can lead to nerve compression, particularly when the curvature is severe or associated with other spinal abnormalities:
+Kyphosis leads to nerve compression, especially in severe cases or with other spinal issues:

-- Radiculopathy: Compression of spinal nerve roots can cause radiculopathy, characterized by pain, numbness, tingling, or weakness in the arms or legs, depending on the level of the spine affected.
+- Radiculopathy: Compressed nerve roots cause radiculopathy, and this brings pain, numbness, tingling, or weakness in arms or legs.

 Neuromuscular Fatigue

-- Coordination and Balance Issues: Severe kyphosis can affect the body’s center of gravity, leading to balance issues and an increased risk of falls.
+- Coordination and Balance Issues: Severe kyphosis shifts the body’s center and raises fall risk and balance problems.

 Psychological Symptoms